10 Best Electric Tankless Water Heaters of 2022 – Reviews & Top Picks

 The Stiebel Eltron Tempra 12 Plus Tankless Water Heater is our pick for the best overall electric tankless water heater.
 This model is easy to operate and features a digital display.
 It features a continuous flow system that reduces water flow if the demand for hot water is too great, so there is no need to stop and allow the water to warm up.
 Its small size can fit in almost any home, and it’s so quiet you will hardly notice it running.

 It’s able to raise the temperature of your water to 140 degrees Fahrenheit, depending on how much and how fast you need it.
 The only real problem with the Stiebel Eltron Tempra 12 Plus Tankless Water Heater is that if your water source is not close to the wiring, it can be costly to install.
+Despite this, we think this is the best electric tankless water heater you can buy this year.

 2. Titan SCR2 N-120 Electric Tankless Water Heater – Best Value